cosmos/cosmos-sdk/docs/architecture/adr-005-subscription.md

     }

     // check if user already has subscribe to this service
-    // if so renew the subscription
-    if subscription := GetUserSubscriptions(msg.Subscriber, msg.ServiceID); subscription != nil {
+    // if so update the subscription's limit with msg.Limit if subscription := GetUserSubscriptions(msg.Subscriber, msg.ServiceID); subscription != nil {
-        if msg.Limit == -1 {
-            // make subscription infinite
-            subscription.Limit = -1
-        } else if subscription.Limit = -1 {
-            // change infinite subscription limit to finite subscription.Limit = msg.Limit
+        subscription.Limit = msg.Limit
-        } else {
-            // increase limit of subscription by msg.Limit subscription.Limit += msg.Limit
-        }
         StoreSubscription(subscriptionID, subscription)
         return nil
     }